awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-patching.md

 `httplib` – `[httplib](https://docs.python.org/2/library/httplib.html)` and [https://docs.python.org/3/library/http.client.html](https://docs.python.org/3/library/http.client.html)
 `mysql` – `[mysql\-connector\-python](https://pypi.python.org/pypi/mysql-connector-python)`

+## Tracing Context for Asynchronous Work<a name="xray-sdk-python-patching-async"></a>

 For `asyncio` integrated libraries, or to [create subsegments for asynchronous functions](xray-sdk-python-subsegments.md), you must also configure the X\-Ray SDK for Python with an async context\.
+Import the `AsyncContext` class and pass an instance of it to the X\-Ray recorder\.

 **Example main\.py – patch aioboto3**